luissimas/luissimas.github.io/content/blog/kubernetes-backups-velero.md

             name: plugins
 ```

-And finally, a Kustomization to apply the resources via Flux
+And finally, we tie everything up with a Kustomization to apply the resources via Flux.
+I then referenced this Kustomization in my `core-services` Kustomization.

 ```yaml {filename=kustomization.yaml}
 apiVersion: kustomize.config.k8s.io/v1beta1